Pinus elliottii: Pitch canker

 Pitch canker, a monocyclic disease caused by the fungus Fusarium circinatum (previously named Fusarium moniliforme var. subglutinans), was first described in 1946 by Hepting and Roth.
 When it was first described, disease levels were low until the 1970s, when a massive epidemic of pitch canker caused mass tree mortality in Florida slash pine.
 Some hypotheses suggest that the pathogen may have originated in Mexico and was then introduced in Florida and later transmitted to California on diseased seed.
 The pathogen has been reported in Mexico; however, high fungal diversity and low tree mortality from the disease suggests that this pathogen may have co-evolved in Mexico before being introduced to other parts of the world.
 Many reports describe the pathogen as endemic to Florida, likely because the disease was introduced a long time therefore the population has become more diverse.
 By 1974, over half of the slash pine population in Florida was infected with Fusarium circinatum disease.
 In areas where the pathogen is newly introduced, the fungal population is mostly clonal, because fewer mating types are present within the population, so sexual reproduction may be lower.
 Pitch canker infects nearly all pine species, including longleaf pine, shortleaf pine, and eastern white pine.

 This disease continues to be a problem in nurseries, and has been reported in other countries.
 A major problem in Florida is that artificial replanting of pines may be contributing to high disease incidences.
 The disease can be passed through seed and spores, but requires open wounds to infect the tree from insect damage, mechanical damage, hail/weather damage, etc.

 The predominant symptoms include needle chlorosis and reddening of shoots (called "flagging") that later die.
 Cankers or lesions that form on the trunks can turn the bark yellow or dark brown and cause resin to exude.
 Stems may die and get crystalized in resin-soaked lesions.
 Resin is generally produced in plants to protect against pathogens.
 Sometimes, the tissue above the canker dies, causing girdling of the stem.
 The severity of the disease depends on weather conditions and may require moisture and insect wounds or hail to infect the trees.
 Some insects such as bark beetles, spittle bugs, weevils, pine tip moths, and needle midges may vector the disease into the tree.
 F. circinatum was used to inoculate P. e. var. densa trees to try to increase resin production for extraction, but this approach was ineffective.

 Other fungi

 Fungus species Thozetella pinicola was found on leaf litter of Pinus elliottii in Hong Kong in 2009.

 Uses

 This tree is widely grown in tree plantations.
 It is also used in horticulture.
+It is hardy to USDA zones 7a-11.